ricmmartins/azure-automation/README.md

 ## Update

 There are some Linux distributions where in the /etc/ssh/sshd_config is missing the KexAlgorithms to describe which methods are supported by the SSH daemon.
-On those scenarios, when trying to execute the runbook, the execution can fail presenting some message litke this:
+On those scenarios when trying to execute the runbook, the execution can fail presenting some message litke this:

 ```
 Exception calling "Connect" with "0" argument(s): "An established connection was aborted by the software in your host